inkline/inkline.io/src/pages/docs/utilities/text.md

 ---
-title: Text Utilities - Inkline
+title: Utilities - Text - Inkline
 description: Use common text utilities to control alignment, wrapping, weight, and more.
 ---